I was a newbee when my mentor took one look at my overcrowded, bearding colony and said, “I think you need a slatted rack.” And then he left.

 What is a slatted rack?

-A slatted rack is an optional piece of beekeeping equipment that is often used in Langstroth hives.
+A slatted rack is an optional piece of beekeeping equipment often used in Langstroth hives.
 The rack (sometimes called a brood rack) is about two inches high and is placed between the bottom board and the lowest brood box.

 The rack has the same outside dimensions as a standard Langstroth hive.
 The modern version has ten slats that run in the same direction as the frames in the brood box, with space between each one.
 In addition, it often has a 4-inch wide board that runs parallel to the front of the hive.
 You frequently see slatted racks in hobby hives but rarely in commercial hives.